DreBenj123/Dres-War-Card-Game/README.md

 I plan to have a relatively simple design.
 I want to have a green card table that sits in the middle of the users screen.
-In the surrounding border around the card table I want to have the rules of the game I want to include a scoreboard detailing wins, number of wars/won/lost I want the player to be able to enter in their name
+In the surrounding border around the card table I want to have the rules of the game